E-Perko/Final-Project/README.md

 ### Pokémon Features

-- Text files are used to house Pokémon stats and teams for both the player and opponent.
+- Text files are used to house Pokémon stats and teams for both the player and opponent
 - Type chart/effectiveness
 - Turn order based on speed
 - Critical hits